Joshua-Meakin/eBayTask/README.md

 # Personal ideas

 Consider large a mount of data and access, this may not be a good solution as it is very likely to cause waiting for the response from Postcode.io.
 I think the best way to deal with this application is to build a high accurate database for postcodes with its longtitude and latitude.
-For its best performance, those high frequent postcodes should be made into index.
+For its best performance, indexes should be assigned to those high frequent postcodes.

 # Dependencies